daboynb/AssistantDismiss/README.md

 A patched GmsCore is also needed.
 Without it, YouTube Music crashes when Assistant tries to connect to it (Dynamite modules load from the real GMS instead of microG).

+## Google Assistant Setup

+For "Hey Google, play [song]" to work with YouTube Music ReVanced:

+1. Go to **Google Settings → Google Assistant → Music** and set the music provider to **None**
+2. Go to **Settings → Apps → Show all apps → YouTube Music → Open by default → Add links** and select the `music` domain.

+Without this, Assistant will either try to use the original YouTube Music app or fail to route playback commands to the ReVanced version.

 ## Install

 1. Download [AssistantDismiss](https://github.com/daboynb/AssistantDismiss/releases) and [GmsCore](https://github.com/daboynb/GmsCore/releases)